Steve Albini: Methods

 Albini's recording style was influenced by the English producer and engineer John Loder, who recorded numerous early punk records "cheaply and quickly in a small studio".
 Loder engineered a session with Big Black and impressed Albini with his efficiency, knowledge of the equipment and "sensitivity to the band".
-Albini was also influenced by the sound engineer Iain Burgess, who inspired him to avoid excessive overdubbing, processing, and click tracks, and to seek out rooms that had natural reverberation.
-Albini would spend about a week on average making an album, including mixing.
+Albini was also influenced by the English engineer Iain Burgess, who inspired him to avoid excessive overdubbing, processing, and click tracks, and to seek rooms that had natural reverberation.
+Albini would spend about a week on average recording an album, including mixing.

-Albini preferred to record bands together in live takes rather than overdub, believing this created the most natural result.
+Albini preferred to record bands together in live takes rather than overdubbing, believing this created the most natural result.
 He aimed to create a faithful document of the performance, and said "I would be very happy if my fingerprints weren't visible", but conceded that it was impossible to have an "objective perspective in the studio".
 He typically used few effects and little compression, preferring to preserve dynamics and "hear the band rather than the machine", and would only use artificial reverb if an artist requested it.

-Albini took a straightforward approach to mixing records.
+Albini took a straightforward approach to mixing.
 As he put it: "99 percent of mixing is moving the faders up and down until you find where it sounds good… Not screwing with the sound, not dreaming up elaborate effects, not manipulating the sound."
 In a letter he wrote to Nirvana before the sessions for In Utero, he explained that he preferred to mix records he tracked himself rather than give them to a dedicated mixing engineer.